 When my husband told me that WE had WON a trip to the Maldives, I thought he was joking!
 But he wasn’t.

 Everything you heard about the Maldives is TRUE.
-It has the bluest skies, clearest seas, softest sand, biggest coral and most gorgeous marine life!
+It has the bluest skies, clearest seas, softest sand, biggest coral, and most gorgeous marine life!
 Just a little piece of HEAVEN on Earth!!

-Maldives is a brilliant country that consists of over one thousand islands!
+The Maldives is a brilliant country that consists of over one thousand islands!
 You heard me, right.
 This nation of islands has over 200 resorts on 89 of its habitable islands.
 The main mode of transport is by cruiser.
 Once you are on one of the island resorts, time stands still.
 Literally.

 During our four days on the island resort, Vivanta by Taj, time became irrelevant.
 We ate when we felt hungry, slept when we were tired, swam when we felt hot and lounged when we got tired of being in the sea or pool.
 Clocks and watches disappeared from sight and like they say, out of sight, out of mind.
 Life was idyllic, peaceful and good!

-A hotspot for honeymooners and celebrities, Maldives is ideal for those who crave for some peace, quiet and privacy.
+A hotspot for honeymooners and celebrities, Maldives is ideal for those who crave for peace, quiet, and privacy.
 I met local celebrity comedienne, Irene Ang yesterday at the Trend Micro event and she told me she just came back from Maldives too!
 Check out her lovely tan and how fresh she looks!

-Is Maldives family friendly?
+Is Maldives family-friendly?

 For example, one morning my 2 kids were fighting over who should have the single yummy chocolate donut in the breakfast basket.
 Even before, we (the parents) could step in to stop the bickering, Amol, one of the waiters walked over with an extra chocolate donut.
 Conflict resolved.

 Later that evening, we wanted to dine al fresco at Open The Grill Restaurant.
 As we scanned the menu, we noticed that there wasn’t anything on the menu for the kids.
 We were about to get up and returned to our rooms to order room service when again, by his own initiative, the waiter serving us immediately offered to put together some spaghetti bolognaise for the kids.
 He even served them in separate pasta bowls so there’ll be no messy division on my part.
-How thoughtful !
+How thoughtful!

 And one evening, we returned ‘home’ – that’s what the kids were beginning to call our hotel room – to find a manually printed scroll addressed to my 5-year-old girl.
 It was a storybook that the housekeeping had thoughtfully printed out ‘just for her’.